 Following the Suzuki Across that debuted in July, another ‘big’ Suzuki model, the Suzuki Swace, has arrived in the European market with walkaround videos popping up from dealerships in Scotland and Poland this week.
-Unfortunately, like the Suzuki Across, the hybrid car won’t find its way to India as a Maruti Suzuki model, as we explain in this story.
+Unfortunately, like the Suzuki Across, the hybrid car won’t find its way to India as a Maruti Suzuki model, as we explain later in this story.
 First, let’s take you through the car.

 The Suzuki Swace is a fruition of the Toyota-Suzuki partnership, one of the many facets which is product sharing.
 Making C- and D-segment models for Europe isn’t Suzuki’s forte, and so, it is rolling out reskinned Toyota models instead now.
 The Suzuki Across is a rehashed Toyota RAV4 – the world’s best-selling SUV, while the Suzuki Swace is a similar alternative to the Toyota Corolla Touring Sports (Japan: Toyota Corolla Touring Sport).
-The world-class hybrid models help Suzuki meet tough emission targets in Europe and keep away from paying hefty fines as we explain later in the story.
+The world-class hybrid models help Suzuki meet tough emission targets in Europe and keep away from paying hefty fines.

 Suzuki Swace vs. Toyota Corolla Touring Sports